6:07 P.M. Los Angeles, CA

 “Yeah, thank you.
 I know, it’s all going by so fast.”

 “I know,” she agreed.
 “Hey, so what are you guys doing out here on a Thursday night of all nights?”
-She pretended she didn’t check her phone five seconds before coming over to their table.
-She took another swig or her drink, bracing herself to hear it out loud, coming from his lips.
+She pretended she hadn’t checked her phone five seconds before coming over to their table.
+She took another swig of her drink, bracing herself to hear it out loud, coming from his lips.
 The same lips she has kissed over and over again.

 “Anne and I moved back to the area a couple of weeks ago.
 It was time to come back,” he said seriously.
 He looked around the bar, and in a lighter tone, said “It’s good to be back.
 And who knows, you and I might even be able to get the old gang back together again.”

 Shit.
 There is no way he could have possibly meant that.

 “C’mon,” she smiled, playing it off.
 “It wouldn’t be the same without David.”